swiftcoder2020/cycle-motion/README.md

 # Deployment

 Given that the deployment of the previous second milestone project was based on GitHub Pages, which allows the hosting of static websites, the learning experience and skills of the subsequent module into Back-end Development have progressively transitioned whereby the language of Python will be adopted in this third milestone project therefore the hosting provider of Heroku is necessary as Python cannot be hosted on GitHub Pages.

 ## Initial Deployment

-The development into this third milestone project had utilised the IDE of [GitPod](https://www.gitpod.io) which was subsequently pushed to the development community of [GitHub](https://www.github.com) and finally deployed using the recommended hosting provider of [Heroku](https://www.heroku.com).
+The development into this third milestone project has utilised the IDE of [GitPod](https://www.gitpod.io) which was subsequently pushed to the development community of [GitHub](https://www.github.com) and finally deployed using the recommended hosting provider of [Heroku](https://www.heroku.com).
 As a result of this, the following steps should be taken as specified below:

 1. Create a file entitled as `requirements.txt` using the command of `pip3 freeze --local > requirements.txt` within the terminal of GitPod.
 2. Using the same GitPod terminal, create a `Procfile` via the command of `echo web: python app.py > Procfile`.